mozilla/open-leadership-framework/_articles/framework.md

 These goals and their strategic benefits might look slightly different across contexts.

-For example, different types of organizations might realize these benefits slightly differently.
+For example, different types of organizations might realize these benefits slightly different.

 ![A table showing the benefits of openness to for-profit, non-profit, advocacy-based, and public sector organizations concerning improved quality, improved efficiency, and improved reach]({{ site.baseurl }}/images/why-open-table.png)